 (Psalm 19:7 NRSV)

 I do believe strongly that the Holy Spirit guides us to know right from wrong, but there are many spirits, so how do we know that we act upon the guidance given by the Holy Spirit?
 Perhaps the only reliable test of this is that the Holy Spirit has to be found in agreement with God’s word.
-The bible tells us of the unity between The Father, The Son and The Holy Spirit, the three are in agreement , and therefore it follows that God’s word as spoken or written by his servants, empowered by the Holy Spirit, will also stand in agreement with his law which came first.
+The bible tells us of the unity between The Father, The Son and The Holy Spirit, the three are in agreement , and therefore it follows that God’s word as spoken or written by his servants, empowered by the Holy Spirit, will also stand in agreement with his law and prophets which came first.

 […] So also our beloved brother Paul wrote to you according to the wisdom given him, speaking of this as he does in all his letters.
 There are some things in them hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other scriptures.
 (2 Pe 3:15–16 NRSB)